-If a member dies after retirement, a death benefit of \$3,000 is payable to the designated beneficiary(ies) or the estate.
-As of January 1, 2015, the death benefit increased to \$5,000.
+If a member dies after retirement, a death benefit of \$5,000 (increased from \$3,000 to \$5,000 on January 1, 2015) is payable to their designated beneficiary or the estate.

-If the member retired with a nonservice-connected disability and the member chose the unmodified allowance option, the surviving spouse, registered domestic partner or minor children will receive a monthly continuance equal to 60% of the member's benefit.
+If the retirement was for service-connected or nonservice-connected disability and the member chose the unmodified allowance option, their surviving spouse, registered domestic partner or minor children will receive a monthly continuance equal to 60% of the benefit.

-If the member retired with a service-connected disability, the spouse, registered domestic partner or minor children will receive a monthly continuance equal to 100% of the member's benefit.
+If the retirement was for service-connected disability, their spouse, registered domestic partner or minor children will receive a 100% continuance of the member's benefit.